NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 Click on the IDE button located top right on the ribbon.

-Click on the ‘Terminal' link and select a ‘New Terminal'
+Click on the 'Terminal' link and select a 'New Terminal'

 SSH into the controller node by pasting the login information from the clipboard.